Mcorona9/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 <img src="https://i.imgur.com/GrSr2mn.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Using the our domain credentials we will loging to the client-1 machine.
+After restarting DC-1 we will now log back into the now converted domain controller using the our domain credentials that we created when setting up a new forest in the domain, in our example called "marcosdomain.com/labuser"
 </p>
 <br />